DavesProgramingSamples/HowToConnectToAnApi/README.md

 `XMLHttpRequest` is a widely supported built-in method of making requests.
 There is also a newer [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) which can be used for the same purpose, which is simpler but has less browser support.

 ## Displaying the Data
 In order to display information on the front end of a site, we’ll be working with the DOM, which is actually an API itself that allows JavaScript to communicate with HTML.
-If you have no experience at all with the DOM, here is a [link](https://www.digitalocean.com/community/tutorials/introduction-to-the-dom) to a DigitalOcean that will clarify what the DOM is and how the DOM differs from HTML source code.
+If you have no experience at all with the DOM, here is a [link](https://www.digitalocean.com/community/tutorials/introduction-to-the-dom) to a DigitalOcean Site that will clarify what the DOM is and how the DOM differs from HTML source code.

 By the end, our page will consist of a logo image followed by a container with multiple card elements – one for each film.
 Each card will have a heading and a paragraph, that contains the title and description of each film.
 Here’s what that looks like, with only essential CSS loaded in: